melogsdon/DATA146/Project1.md

 Alii are especially helpful when using the package repeatedly!

 #### **Question 2**:
-(1) **Describe what is a data frame?
-Identify a library of functions that is particularly useful for working with data frames.

 A dataframe is a (typically two-dimensional) data structure that organizes and allows clear presentation of a data set.
 In Python, the pandas package offers tools to process and analyze data by creating dataframes from data sets that may be either imported or created.

-(2) **In order to read a file in its remote location within the file system of your operating system, which command would you use?
-Provide an example of how to read a file and import it into your work session in order to create a new data frame.**

 pandas has a useful function `read_csv()` that allows a user to import the contents of an external file.
 It takes as an argument the path of the file to be imported, and may take an additional argument specifying the type of file if it is not a `.csv` extension.